Menu Decorator

 What is a vehicle type?

-Vehicle type means vehicles belonging to a specific category which do not differ in their essential aspects as defined in Part B to Annex II of Directive 2007/46/EC.
+Vehicle type means vehicles belonging to a specific category which do not differ in their essential aspects as defined in Part B of Annex II to Directive 2007/46/EC.
 A given vehicle type may contain multiple variants and versions.

 What is European approval?

 European approval is a certificate issued in one of the Member States of the European Union in accordance with Regulation (EU) 2018/858.
-On the contrary to National type-approval of vehicles produced in small series, it is honoured throughout the entire EU.
+In contrast to national type approval of vehicles produced in small series, it is honoured throughout the entire EU.

 What does complete vehicle mean?